codesandbox/docs/packages/projects-docs/pages/learn/repositories/limitations.md

 ## sudo access

-Typically sudo access allows users to run programs with the privileges of another user, by default, the superuser.
-Currently, due to security reasons CodeSandbox projects doesn't provide an option to run sudo commands.
-This is necessary to provide you collaboration features on the top of the ephemeral developer environment experience.
+Typically, sudo access allows users to run programs with the privileges of another user - by default, the superuser.
+Currently, due to security reasons, CodeSandbox repositories don't provide an option to run sudo commands.
+This is necessary to provide you with collaboration features on top of the ephemeral developer environment experience.

 ### Workarounds